 Touch & Feel: Take time to place your hands at various points around the cabin to get a feel if everything is well-made and the quality of materials used.
 Also important is the layout of controls on the dashboard, do check how all the buttons & controls work.
 Most cars are equipped with multimedia units, so it’s a good idea to see how efficiently they operate, and how is the touchscreen response etc.

 The seats should feel comfortable and you should be able to touch & feel the materials used to get a proper idea of their comfort.
-Its never a good practice to drive a car with its seats having plastic covers intact, if its there you should urge to get them removed prior to test drive.
+It’s never a good practice to drive a car with its seats having plastic covers intact, if it’s there you should urge to get them removed prior to a test drive.

 Familiarize yourself: Take some time to familiarize yourself with the controls before you set off.
 If it’s a manual transmission, check the gears if they are too sticky or the clutch pedal if it’s too hard to press.
-Most new cars with automatic transmission are equipped with modern gear levers, if you are unfamiliar, you should first know how to engage different gears before you begin to test drive as they are a bit different that conventional automatic gear levers.
+Most new cars with automatic transmissions/ CVT/ DCT are equipped with modern gear levers, if you are unfamiliar, you should first know how to engage different gears before you begin to test drive as they are a bit different from conventional automatic gear levers.

 The drive: When you set off, imagine yourself as the owner of that car and try to drive it in various conditions to get a true idea of how the vehicle performs.
-For example, test driving a car on a long stretch of road before concluding your purchase decision isn’t a good idea at all.
-Try taking the car in traffic and observe how it behaves in start/ stop situations, how is it to maneuver in congested spaces.
-Try taking the car in street and use reverse/ parallel parking etc to get a more personalized feel from the test-drive.
+For example, test-driving a car on a long stretch of road before concluding your purchase decision isn’t a good idea at all.
+Try taking the car in traffic and observe how it behaves in start/ stop situations, and how is it to maneuver in congested spaces.
+Try taking the car in the street and using reverse/ parallel parking etc to get a more personalized feel from the test-drive.

 Observe the engine response, the speed & acceleration in open roads as well as in-city conditions.
 Air-conditioner is an integral part of cars, so do check how the AC performs.
 On a clear stretch of the road, test the braking capabilities as well, making sure there isn’t a vehicle behind you.

 The drive comfort: Drive comfort isn’t just about comfortable seats.
 The car should behave well on bumpy roads.
-Observe the suspensions and check the ground clearance by taking the car over speed brakers, because that’s something quite important as you don’t want your new car to brush speed brakers every now & then.
+Observe the suspensions and check the ground clearance by taking the car over speed breakers, because that’s something quite important as you don’t want your new car to brush speed breakers every now & then.

-Also assess the NVH (Noise, Vibration, Harshness) levels, the cabin should be able to dampen engine sound & unwanted noise from outside, listen if there are unnecessary squeaks from seats or rattles from dashboard or other areas of the car.
-Although one might think if it’s necessary to check these things in a brand-new car but looking at what we get with local assembled vehicles, it’s always good to check these things out.
-Also notice if the wind noise is entering the cabin at higher speeds.
+Also assess the NVH (Noise, Vibration, Harshness) levels, the cabin should be able to dampen engine sound & unwanted noise from outside, and listen if there are unnecessary squeaks from seats or rattles from the dashboard or other areas of the car.
+While one might wonder if it’s really necessary to inspect a brand-new car, as mentioned above, considering the quality of locally assembled vehicles, it’s always wise to give these things a thorough check.
+Also, notice if the wind noise is entering the cabin at higher speeds.

 Test-Drive multiple cars: Test drive is a vital part of the process of finding a vehicle that you would like to buy.
 Feel free to test drive other similar vehicles available in the market as it will help you make your decision in favor of the one that better suits your preferences.

-Remember the true essence of test-drive is to experience how the car handles high speeds, stop and go traffic, inclines, declines, and bumpy roads.
+Remember the true essence of test-drive is to experience how the car handles high speeds, stop-and-go traffic, inclines, declines, and bumpy roads.
 Test driving should allow you to get a first-hand experience of operating the car you are willing to buy.
-However as hilarious as it might sound, we usually get to test-drive vehicles that were built somewhere else (CBU) to make up a decision in buying the one that will be built locally.
+However as hilarious as it might sound, we usually get to test-drive vehicles that were built somewhere else (CBU) to make up a decision to buy the one that will be built locally.

 Related: The Bubble Launch of Proton Saga

-As practiced by most newcomers, cars during the launch events, the display units on dealerships and well as test-drive units are all imported from abroad offering superior built quality & workmanship.
-Compared to this we all know there is always a question mark on the quality standards of local assembled cars, and particularly in case of new comers it never makes sense test driving an imported car to get the delivery of a local assembled one, especially when you are yet to witness a locally built example.
+As practiced by most newcomers, cars during the launch events, the display units on dealerships, and well as test-drive units are all imported from abroad offering superior built quality & workmanship.
+Compared to this we all know there is always a question mark on the quality standards of locally assembled cars, and particularly in the case of newcomers it never makes sense test driving an imported car to get the delivery of a locally assembled one, especially when you are yet to witness a locally built example.

-For years customers were forced to buy whatever that was offered due to lack of available options in the market.
-But as things are changing fast, and with newer & variety of options available in the market, its always recommended to test-drive cars before making your purchase decision.
+For years customers were forced to buy whatever that was offered due to a lack of available options in the market.
+But as things are changing fast, and with a newer & variety of options available in the market, it’s always recommended to test-drive cars before making your purchase decision.

 Related: Changan Alsvin- Test Drive & Review